diegopuerto/vecinoapp/README.md

 ## Implementa crear usuario

+    commit 0733c45f2927eea5dc6f054b8a71f6bd15a5a7a9

+Primero creamos el Test correspondiente a esta acción en `spec/requests/usuarios_spec.rb`.

+Luego vamos solucionando los fallos creando la ruta y la acción correspondiente.

+## Implementa actualizar usuario

     commit

 Primero creamos el Test correspondiente a esta acción en `spec/requests/usuarios_spec.rb`.

 Luego vamos solucionando los fallos creando la ruta y la acción correspondiente.

+*So you should not write tests that look for stored passwords being equal to known values.
+Instead, your tests around password handling should be more black box, and assert that you can log in with the known password, and not login with any others (including code-breaking cases such as nils, empty strings, super-long passwords and a string which matches the hashed password). [so](http://stackoverflow.com/questions/16603559/rspec-the-passwords-in-my-test-are-not-matching-up)*